ImUltik/VapeUi/Docs.md

 # Vape Library
-This documentation is for the stable release of Fape Library.
+This documentation is for the stable release of Vape Library.

 ## Booting the Library
 ```lua